JeremyRand/namecoin.org/docs/faq/index.md

 ### Do I have to pay renewal fees?

-Not at the moment, although there are plans to change this..
+Other than the standard transaction fee, not at the moment.
+This might change in the future.

 ### Can Namecoin be used to register other data types?